 The most profound alteration of the fundamental principles was to bring the mind and consciousness of human beings into the basic structure of the physical theory.
 In fact, the whole conception of what science is was turned inside out.
 The core idea of classical physics was to describe the "world out there," with no reference to "our thoughts in here."
-But the core idea of quantum mechanics is to describe our activities as knowledge-seeking agents, and the knowledge that we thereby acquire.
+But the core idea of quantum mechanics is to describe our activities as knowledge-seeking human agents, and the knowledge that we thereby acquire.
 Thus quantum theory involves, basically, what is "in here," not just what is "out there."

 The basic philosophical shift in quantum theory is the explicit recognition that science is about what we can know.
 It is fine to have a beautiful and elegant mathematical theory about a really existing physical world out there that meets a lot of intellectually satisfying criteria.
 But the essential demand of science is that the theoretical constructs be tied to the experiences of the human scientists who devise ways of testing the theory, and of the human engineers and technicians who both participate in these test, and eventually put the theory to work.
-So the structure of a proper physical theory must involve not only the part describing the behavior of the not-directly-experienced theoretically postulated entities, expressed in some appropriate symbolic language, but also a part describing the human experiences that are pertinent to these tests and applications, expressed in the language that we actually use to describe such experiences to ourselves and to each other.
+So the structure of a proper physical theory must involve not only the part describing the behavior of the not-directly-experienced theoretically postulated entities, expressed in some appropriate symbolic language, but also a part describing the human experiences that are pertinent to these tests and applications, expressed in the language that we actually use to describe such experiences to ourselves and each other.
 Finally we need some "bridge laws" that specify the connection between the concepts described in these two different languages.

 Classical physics met these requirements in a rather trivial kind of way, with the relevant experiences of the human participants being taken to be direct apprehensions of gross behaviors of large-scale properties of big objects composed of huge numbers of the tiny atomic-scale parts.
 These apprehensions --- of, for example, the perceived location and motion of a falling apple, or the position of a pointer on a measuring device --- were taken to be passive: they had no effect on the behaviors of the systems being studied.
 But the physicists who were examining the behaviors of systems that depend sensitively upon the behaviors of their tiny atomic-scale components found themselves forced to go to a less trivial theoretical arrangement, in which the human agents were no longer passive observers, but were active participants in ways that contradicted, and were impossible to comprehend within, the general framework of classical physics, even when the only features of the physically described world that the human beings observed were largescale properties of measuring devices.
-The sensitivity of the behavior of the devices to the behavior of some tiny atomic-scale particles propagates to devices and observers in such a way that the choice made by an observer about what sort of knowledge to seek can profoundly affect the knowledge that can ever be received either by that observer himself or by any other observer with whom he can communicate.
-Thus, for all practical purposed, the choice made by the observer about how he will act affects the physical system being acting upon.
-That itself is not the least bit surprising; how one acts on a tiny system would certainly be expected to affect it.
-Nor is it shocking that the exact form of this effect is specified in quantum mechanics by precise mathematical rules.
-But the key point should not be overlooked: the logical structure of the basic physical theory has become profoundly transformed.
-The connection between the mathematically specified physical properties of a system and the agent's choice of which item of knowledge about that system is to be extracted is changed from one in which the agent's choice has no effect at all on the mathematically described system to one in which that choice has a very specific mathematically described effect on that mathematically described system.
-This revision of the relationship between knowledge-related choices and mathematical descriptions of physical properties might be expected to have ramifications in neuroscience, in situations where the causal effects of knowledge-related choices is at issue.
+The sensitivity of the behavior of the devices to the behavior of some tiny atomic-scale particles propagates in such a way that the acts of observation by the human observers of large scale properties of the devices could no longer be regarded as passive.
+Thus the core structure of the basic general physical theory became transformed in a profound way: the connection between physical behavior and human knowledge was changed from a one-way bridge to a mathematically specified two-way bridge.
+This revision must be expected to have important ramifications in neuroscience, because the issue of the connection between mind/consciousness (the psychologically described aspects of a human being) and brain/body (the physically described aspects of that person) has recently become a matter of central concern in neuroscience.